 Kuma DEX’s platform utility and governance token, dKUMA, is created with a deflationary economic design.
 With this in mind, 50% of the platform trading fees is set aside for token buyback and burn.
 This is done to offset rewards token emissions, increase the scarcity of dKUMA and maintain its value.

 Perpetual contracts are crypto derivatives that allow traders to speculate on the value of specific underlying assets.
 These can differ from traditional futures contracts in the following ways:

-- Perpetual contracts don’t have expiry dates and are effective until such time that the traders close their positions.
+- Perpetual contracts don’t have expiry dates and are effective until the traders close their positions.

-- Funding rates are used by the swap price to closely track the value of underlying assets.
-There is a mechanism in place to ensure that the perpetual price aligns to the index price by an exchange of currency swaps between long and short traders.
+- Funding rates are used by the swap price to track the value of underlying assets closely.
+There is a mechanism to ensure that the perpetual price aligns with the index price by exchanging currency swaps between long and short traders.

-The price of perpetual contracts usually differs from the spot price of underlying assets, and these differences are a reflection of market sentiment.
-As an example, if most of the traders believe that the underlying asset will rise in value, the perpetual contract price will overtake the spot price.
-If there is a belief amongst the majority of traders that the price will drop, the price of the perpetual contracts will drop below that of the spot price.
+The price of perpetual contracts usually differs from the spot price of underlying assets, which reflects market sentiment.
+For example, if most traders believe that the underlying asset will rise in value, the perpetual contract price will overtake the spot price.
+If most traders believe the price will drop, the price of the perpetual contracts will drop below that of the spot price.

-On a general basis, perpetual contract trading with Kuma DEX bears many similarities to perpetual trading on centralized exchanges such as FTX, Binance, and BitMex.
+On a general basis, perpetual contract trading with Kuma DEX bears many similarities to perpetual trading on centralised exchanges such as FTX, Binance, and BitMex.
 The difference, however, is that all assets and trades are stored and executed on-chain.
-There is no reliance on counterparties and risk from centralized off-chain servers.
+There is no reliance on counter-parties and risk from centralised off-chain servers.